 Alternatives to popcorn roof siding

-If you’re not interested in any of the cover-up options, there are two methods of: remove popcorn ceiling by Brampton Painters.
+If you’re not interested in any of the cover-up options, there are two methods of remove popcorn ceiling by a painting contractor.

 Remove the texture of popcorn